nyerasi-zz/appstraction/README.md

 | redux                   | Implements redux reducers, actions, store and connection including example                                                                                               |
 | navigation-react-router | Using [react-router-dom, react-router-native and react-router-navigation](https://reacttraining.com/react-router/web/guides/quick-start) in order to have a platform agnostic navigation solution including native look at feel on phones |

+## React Router
+This package allows you to set the page's components based on what the URL is.
+All you need to do is wrap the components by a `<Router>` tag and insert which components you want to modify using the `<Link>` tag.
+    - Here is an example: https://reacttraining.com/react-router/web/guides/quick-start/example-basic-routing

 ## Get Started

 Just run `npm install` and you're good to go. 🙂